Special Weather Statement issued for Chuska Mountains, West Central Plateau by NWS - News Break

 Special Weather Statement issued for Chuska Mountains, West Central Plateau by NWS

-Effective: 2021-07-12 13:56:00 MDT Expires: 2021-07-12 14:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rains will cause water to pond on roads and in low spots.
+Effective: 2021-07-23 14:51:00 MDT Expires: 2021-07-23 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rains will cause water to pond on roads and in low spots.
 Fast running water will quickly fill arroyos and ditches.
-Target Area: Chuska Mountains; West Central Plateau SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL MCKINLEY COUNTY UNTIL 230 PM MDT At 201 PM MDT, Doppler radar was tracking a strong thunderstorm over Tse Bonito, or 17 miles northwest of Gallup, moving south at 20 mph.
-Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Heavy rain will also be possible with this storm.
-Locations impacted include Tse Bonito, Lupton, Manuelito and Window Rock.
-This includes Interstate 40 between Mile Markers 1 and 15.alerts.weather.gov
+Target Area: Chuska Mountains; West Central Plateau SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN MCKINLEY COUNTY UNTIL 615 PM MDT At 552 PM MDT, Doppler radar was tracking a strong thunderstorm near Nakaibito, or 22 miles north of Gallup, moving southwest at 10 mph.
+Penny size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Nakaibito, Tse Bonito, Window Rock and Fort Defiance.alerts.weather.gov

 Comments / 0